Aries-iai/TT3D/README.md

 ```bash
 bash scripts/run_evaluation.sh $metadata_path $workspace_path
 ```

+By default, the evaluation model is set as 'resnet' (ResNet 101) and you could change to any other classification models (pretrained on ImageNet).

  For Blender, a comprehensive 3D tool available at [Blender.org](https://www.blender.org/), and Meshlab, which can be accessed at [Meshlab.net](https://www.meshlab.net/), the 3D models and textures are manually imported and screenshots are captured from various perspectives.